petebrowne/massimo-site/pages/configuration.md

 This config file does a few things:

 * It changes the URLs for the javascripts and stylesheets.
-* It changes the output path to `'_site'`
+* It changes the output path to `'_site'`.
-* Uses Packr for javascripts compression and compresses the stylesheets during production mode
+* It uses Uglifier for javascripts compression during production mode.
+* It sets options for Uglifier.
+* It uses CSSMin for stylesheets compression during production mode.
 * It creates a custom [resource](/resources/).
 * It creates a custom helper method to access the custom resources.